HerveMignot/n8n-on-gcp/README.md

 ```
 Note: you can copy paste the second command from the output of the step 2 command.

 Remark: it is not possible to instruct this traffic rule from the YAML file.
+You need to run this command.

 ## Step 5: Check n8n is running fine

-Open the n8n service URL in your browser, its URL has been output when step 3 is finishing.
+Open the n8n service URL in your browser, its URL is output when step 3 is finishing.
 No need to add the port number like when running in local, n8n can be reached on then standard port (https).

-Remark : the initial run is pretty long, n8n is setting up a lot of things.
+Remark: the initial run is pretty long, n8n is setting up a lot of things.

 Refer to n8n documentation to test the n8n service.